nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent window size and location is retained.

+### Encrypt data file
+1. Encrypting the data file
+    1. Prerequisites: CsBook must contain data(At least 1 student and 1 group)
+    1. Test case: `encrypt`<br>
+  Expected: Open `data/csbook` with any text editor.
+The file contents should be encrypted.

+### Decrypt data file
+1. Decrypting the data file
+  1. Prerequisites: CsBook must contain data(At least 1 student and 1 group)
+  1. Test case: `decrypt`<br>
+     Expected: Open `data/csbook` with any text editor.
+The file contents should be decrypted.

 ### Deleting a student

 1. Deleting a student while all students are being shown

-   1. Prerequisites: List all students using the `list` command.
+   1. Prerequisites: List all students and groups using the `list` command.
 Multiple students in the list.

    1. Test case: `delete 1`<br>
       Expected: First student is deleted from the list.
 Details of the deleted student shown in the status message.
 Timestamp in the status bar is updated.